bjerrep/obsoleta/README.md

 - an optional buildtype (free form string e.g. "debug" or "release")
 - an optional 'depends' list, listing other packages

+This is how a obsoleta.json file can look like (generated with dixi.py --printtemplate):

+	{
+	    "name": "a",
+	    "version": "0.0.0",
+	    "track": "development",
+	    "arch": "archname",
+	    "buildtype": "buildtype",
+	    "depends": [
+		{
+		    "name": "b",
+		    "version": "0.0.0",
+		    "track": "development",
+		    "arch": "archname",
+		    "buildtype": "buildtype"
+		}
+	    ]
+	}

 Wether or not the optional track, arch and buildtype are globally enabled is defined in a configuration file loaded by Obsoleta.
 Even if they are enabled they are optional in the json files which might be the reason for any small inconsistencies further down this page.

-All the meta data are bundled into a single identifier for each package, used both internally and for console output.
+All the meta data for a package can be bundled into a single identifier called compact form, used both internally and for console output.
 It can look like these:

 No optionals enabled: